hkore1/AlleleSortR/README.md

 3. Calculate a co-occurrence matrix, with each cell containing a count of the number of times that each sequence is paired
    * This is plotted as a heatmap
 4. Count the number of times that each allele sequence is split from its corresponding allele across all alignments
+5. Retain the names of allele sequences that are split in more than half of the total number of alignments
+6. For each allele sequence that passes this filter, get the name of allele sequence that it most commonly pairs with across all alignments
+   * These get associated in a one-to-one 'renaming table' that is output while the program is running
+7. Sort and rename the alleles
+   * For each alignment:
+     - Re-run steps 1 and 2 as earlier outlined to determine the best matching sequence(s) for each allele
+     - If the allele sequence in question does not match with its corresponding allele from the same biological sample & If the sequence it is associated with in the renaming table is among the best matches, then rename the sequence according to the renaming table.
+Renamed sequences follow the format 'ORIGINAL_SEQ_NAME_matched_to_NAME_2_MATCH'
+     - Write out the alignment with newly renamed sequences.

 One iteration of this process is detailed in the below diagram:
 ![overview.pdf](overview.jpg)